runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/packaging_triangle_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/packaging_triangle.jpg" />

+As Paul Rand said in today's text: Everything is Design!
+Design is a journey from complexity to simplicity, and today we're looking at the most simplistic stuff.

-Here are some examples with uses of simple shapes from Josef Muller-Brockmann:
+As you hopefully experienced in your assignment, massively different outcomes can be produced if you constrain yourself to simple shapes.
+Here are some examples from Josef Muller-Brockmann:

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/brockmann_arcs_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/brockmann_arcs.jpg" />